The Best Stories and Books with Tea You'll Love

 The Adventures of Sherlock Holmes

 The stories of Sherlock Holmes span from the Victorian era to the Edwardian era — 1880 to 1914.
-And in order to get all of their sleuthing done, Sherlock Holmes and Watson fuel up on tea.
+To get all of their sleuthing done, Sherlock Holmes and Watson fuel up on tea.

 The specific tea Sherlock drinks is never called out by name.
 Many devoted fans have speculated that Sherlock’s tea of choice is probably something dark and smokey — reflective of the smoking pipe he so fondly uses throughout.